sheagcraig/yaypis/slides/requests.md

 +++
 # Just do it
 > Requests verifies SSL certificates for HTTPS requests, just like a web browser.
 By default, SSL verification is enabled, and Requests will throw a SSLError if it's unable to verify the certificate.

 ```shell
 pip3 install -U certifi
 ```

+Notes:
+Requests makes it super easy to do *most* SSL, and makes you work to make it less-secure.
+Remember to keep certifi up to date!

 +++
 ``` >>> import requests
 >>> response = requests.get('https://pypi.org')